 Worse Bet: Chips, Salsa, Burrito

-Before one bite of burrito, you can get 98 grams of carbs and 810 calories in a restaurant serving of chips and salsa.
-If you're trying to slim down and eat less sodium, like many people with diabetes, the steak adds 950 calories.
-You also get twice as much sodium as you should for an entire day.
+Before one bite of burrito, you can get 98 grams of carbs and 810 calories in a basket of chips and salsa.
+If you're trying to slim down and eat less sodium, like many people with diabetes, the burrito adds 950 calories.
+You also get way more than a whole day's worth of sodium.

 Better Bet: Beef and Bean Enchilada

 Lean beef and black beans make this Mexican dish a good option for a diabetic diet.
 The fiber in the beans can help lower blood cholesterol and control blood sugar.
 Go heavy on the veggies and light on cheese.
 Enjoy 10 small corn chips (1 ounce) with a little guacamole.